Artin Approximation: Strong Artin Approximation

-A filter $D$ is \emph{principal} if $D=\{\F\ /\ \E\subset \F\}$ for some subset $\E$ of $\N$.
-A \textit{ultrafilter} is a filter which is maximal for the inclusion.
-It is easy to check that a filter $D$ is a ultrafilter if and only if for any subset $\E$ of $\N$, $D$ contains $E$ or its complement $\N-\E$.
-In the same way a ultrafilter is non-principal if and only if it contains the filter $E:=\{\E\subset\N\ /\ \N-\E \text{ is finite}\}$.
-Zorn Lemma yields the existence of non-principal ultrafilters.\\ \\ Let $A$ be a Noetherian ring.
+A filter $D$ is \emph{principal} if $D=\{\F\ /\ \E\subset \F\}$ for some non empty subset $\E$ of $\N$.
+An \textit{ultrafilter} is a filter which is maximal for the inclusion.
+It is easy to check that a filter $D$ is an ultrafilter if and only if for any subset $\E$ of $\N$, $D$ contains $\E$ or its complement $\N-\E$.
+In the same way an ultrafilter is non-principal if and only if it contains the filter $E:=\{\E\subset\N\ /\ \N-\E \text{ is finite}\}$.
+Zorn's Lemma yields the existence of non-principal ultrafilters.\\ \\ Let $A$ be a Noetherian ring.
 Let $D$ be a non-principal ultrafilter.
-We define the \emph{ultrapower} (or \emph{ultraproduct}) of $A$ as follows: The ring structure of $A$ induces a ring structure on $A^*$ and the map $A\lgw A^*$ that sends $a$ onto the class of $(a)_{i\in\N}$ is a ring morphism.\\ \\ We have the following fundamental result that shows that several properties of $A$ are also satisfied by $A^*$: \begin{theorem} \cite{C-K} Let $L$ be a first order language, let $A$ be a structure for $L$ and let $D$ be an ultrafilter over $\N$.
-Then for any $(a_i)_{i\in\N}\in A^*$ and for any first order formula $\phi(x)$, $\phi((a_i))$ is true in $A^*$ if and only if $\{i\in\N\ /\ \phi(a_i)\text{ is true in }A\}\in D$. \end{theorem} In particular we can deduce the following properties:\\ The ultrapower $A^*$ is equipped with a structure of commutative ring.
+We define the \emph{ultrapower} (or \emph{ultraproduct}) of $A$ as follows: The ring structure of $A$ induces a ring structure on $A^*$ and the map $A\lgw A^*$ that sends $a$ onto the class of $(a)_{i\in\N}$ is a ring morphism.\\ \\ We have the following fundamental result that shows that several properties of $A$ are also satisfied by $A^*$: \begin{theorem}[\L o\'s Theorem] \cite{C-K} Let $L$ be a first order language, let $A$ be a structure for $L$ and let $D$ be an ultrafilter over $\N$.
+Then for any $(a_i)_{i\in\N}\in A^*$ and for any first order formula $\phi(x)$, $\phi((a_i))$ is true in $A^*$ if and only if \end{theorem} Roughly speaking this statement means that any logical sentence involving the special elements and the operations of the language $L$ (for instance 0, 1,+ and $\times$ for the language of commutative rings) along with (, ), =, $\wedge$, $\vee$, $\neg$, $\forall$, $\exists$, and variables for the elements of the structure is true in $A$ if and only if it is true in $A^*$.\\ In particular we can deduce the following properties:\\ The ultrapower $A^*$ is equipped with a structure of a commutative ring.
 If $A$ is a field then $A^*$ is a field.
 If $A$ is an algebraically closed field then $A^*$ is an algebraically closed field.
 If $A^*$ is a local ring with maximal ideal $\m_A$ then $A^*$ is a local ring with maximal ideal $\m_A^*$ defined by $(a_i)_i\in \m_A^*$ if and only if $\{i\,/\, a_i\in\m_A\}\in D$.
 If $A$ is a local Henselian ring, then $A^*$ is a local Henselian ring.
-In fact all these properties are elementary and can be checked directly by hand without the help of Theorem \ref{CKL} .
+In fact all these properties are elementary and can be checked directly by hand without the help of Theorem \ref{CKL}.
 Elementary proofs of these results can be found in \cite{BDLvdD}.\\ Nevertheless if $A$ is Noetherian, then $A^*$ is not Noetherian in general, since Noetherianity is a condition on ideals of $A$ and not on elements of $A$.
 For example, if $A$ is a Noetherian local ring, then $\m^*_{\infty}:=\bigcap _{n\geq 0} {\m_A^*}^n\neq (0)$ in general.
 But we have the following lemma: